-Day 77: Every day out here pretty much goes like this: wake up, hike uphill several thousand feet, lose all feeling in your legs as you cross a river barefoot, risk your life crossing a river over some shitty log, summit a pass, risk your life trying to climb down the other side, which is inevitably covered with varying degrees of slushy snow, stumble across loose rocks, find a stunning lake and cry at its beauty, repeat.
+Day 77: Every day out here pretty much goes like this: wake up, hike uphill several thousand feet, lose all feeling in your legs as you cross a river barefoot, risk your life crossing a river over some shitty log, summit a pass, risk your life trying to climb down the other side (which is inevitably covered with varying degrees of slushy snow) stumble across loose rocks, find a stunning lake, cry at its beauty—and repeat.

 While this adventure sounds like the plot of a whimsical Lumineers music video, the preparations alone were enormously stressful.
-The pressure to save enough money to live on for a year or more cast a shadow over our young marriage and ended in frequent arguments that were mostly associated with my anxiety about leaving my company, Catalyst Wed Co. and my lack of desire to check out of society for six months.
+The pressure to save enough money to live on for a year or more cast a shadow over our young marriage and ended in frequent arguments that were mostly associated with my anxiety about leaving the company I'd co-founded, Catalyst Wed Co., and my lack of desire to check out of society for an extended period.
 But I didn’t want to be left behind, either.
 I’d miss him, he’d have a life-changing experience without me, or worse...he could change.

 But then the time came.
 We were in San Diego for one night, surrounded by 20 other hiker hopefuls, and instead of getting to know anyone, I locked myself in a room where I could frantically answer last-minute emails and tie up as many loose ends as possible before embarking into the desert.
-The next morning, we woke before daylight, and volunteers drove us to the trailhead.
-They snapped a photo of us, wished us luck, and drove away.
-And there we were: the Mexican border at our backs and hot, rolling brown dirt stretched out before us— 2,650 miles of trail ahead that we had committed to walk.
+The next morning, we woke before daylight and volunteers drove us to the trailhead.
+They snapped a photo of us, wished us luck and drove away.
+And there we were: the Mexican border at our backs and hot, rolling brown dirt stretched out before us—the first glimpse of 2,650 miles of trail ahead that we had committed to walk.

-Have you ever exercised all day, every day, and worn the same clothes for a week or more without a shower?
+Have you ever exercised all day, every day and worn the same clothes for a week or more without a shower?
 It’s sick.
-My feet ached, I smelled terrible, I was constantly sticky, mosquitoes swarmed, and I’ll never again be okay with the taste of dehydrated onions.
+My feet ached, I smelled terrible, I was constantly sticky, mosquitoes swarmed and I’ll never again be okay with the taste of dehydrated onions.
 I complained a lot, annoying even myself.
 When I wanted to feel at one with nature, I often just felt sarcastic or negative.
 No amount of walking uphill made me feel at peace with walking uphill.
-But I also laughed a lot, napped under trees, hitchhiked as a primary means of transportation into towns, and met amazing people.
+But I also laughed a lot, napped under trees, hitchhiked as a primary means of transportation into towns and met some incredible people.

 In July, I took a week off trail to get Volume Three of Catalyst Wedding magazine to print.
 I was back in my element, working with words and ideas, typing furiously on my laptop in bed while sipping coffee and occasionally gazing out the window to collect my thoughts.